britram/rains-prototype/draft-trammell-rains-protocol.md

 require implementation and deployment experience, and is a subject for future work.

+## Object Types {#obj-types}

+### Infrastructure Key {#obj-infrakey}

+## Queries

+## Notifications

+## Signatures {#signatures}

+### Canonicalization {#c14n}

+## Tokens {#tokens}

+Messages and notifications contain an opaque token (2) key, whose content is a 16-byte array, and is used to link Messages to the Queries they respond to, and Notifications to the Messages they respond to.
+Tokens MUST be treated as opaque values by RAINS servers.

+A Message sent in response to a Query (normal and update) MUST contain the token of the Message containing the Query.
+Otherwise, the Message MUST contain a token selected by the server originating it, so that future Notifications can be linked to the Message causing it.
+Likewise, a Notification sent in response to a Message MUST contain the token from the Message causing it (where the new Message contains a fresh token selected by the server).
+This allows sending multiple Notifications within one Message and the receiving server to respond to a Message containing Notifications (e.g. when it is malformed).

+Since tokens are used to link queries to replies, and to link notifications to messages, regardless of the sender or recipient of a message, they MUST be chosen by servers to be hard to guess; e.g. generated by a cryptographic random number generator.

+When a server creates a new query to forward to another server in response to a query it received, it MUST NOT use the same token on the delegated query as on the received query, unless option 6 Enable Tracing is present in the received, in which case it MUST use the same token.

 ## Context in Queries {#query-context}

 # Zone File Format {#zonefiles}